How to train for a marathon

 Having hundreds of people cheering you on can feel incredible, especially seeing friends and family on the sidelines.

 “My very first marathon was the New York City Marathon, it was a mind-boggling experience with an estimated 2 million strangers cheering me along as if they were my number one fan.

 The atmosphere with my fellow 50,000 odd other marathoners was so unique.
 It was not just the incredible feeling of crossing the finish line that was so memorable and bought a tear to my eye, it was the year of training and how amazing I felt being so fit and strong, in my mind and body.”

-Judy Wolff – Travel Agent and Marathoner – Marathon World Travel
+Judy Wolff – Marathoner and Director, Marathon World Travel.

 This post is possible thanks to ASICS New Zealand.
 ASICS NZ offers performance Womens Running Shoes and Womens Activewear Clothing as well as Mens Running Shoes and Mens Activewear Clothing.